crystallabs/crysterm/README.md

 ## Other projects

-List of interesting or similar projects in no particular order:
+List of other at least somewhat-related projects in no particular order:

 Terminal-related: